libktx/ktx/graphics/README.md

 #### Cameras and viewports

+- `Camera.center` extension method allows to center the camera's position to screen center or the center of the chosen rectangle.
+- `Camera.moveTo` extension method allows to move the camera immediately at the chosen target position with optional offset.
+- `Camera.lerpTo` extension method allows to move the camera smoothly to the chosen target position with optional offset.
+- `Camera.update` inlined extension method allows to change camera state with automatic `Camera.update` call.
 - `LetterboxingViewport` combines `ScreenViewport` and `FitViewport` behavior: it targets a specific aspect ratio and applies letterboxing like `FitViewport`, but it does not scale rendered objects when resized, keeping them in fixed size similarly to `ScreenViewport`.
 Thanks to customizable target PPI value, it is ideal for GUIs and can easily support